CREDO has shared key findings from its 2014 survey of U.S. students (2,600) and faculty (500) on perceptions of student research skills.

 Note that the page numbering between the Issuu magazine’s display and the original PDF may be astray by a few pages, and a little recalibration may be needed.
 Note also that you’re getting images of the entire page, not hi-res copies of the images used in the page.

 I’m guessing this process could be automated by a Web browser plugin, to rip and recompile a PDF from the page images.
+It’s possible someone might want to do that if they wanted to stock their digital tablet with offline reading, perhaps for a remote vacation, in a situation where a niche or defunct magazine does not also provide a PDF download.

 The popular Calibre ebook software now includes a means to search inside all the ebooks on your devices.
 Find it in: Preferences | Miscellaneous.